zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MobileApplicationBuilder.md

 ### Platform(`System.String`)
 Which platform look to force on the application.
-Can be one of "ios", "android", "blackberry".
+Supported values are "ios", "android", "blackberry" and "wp8".

 #### Parameters